-There are many hurdles a Western organisation looking to do business in China needs to jump: The culture clash, the language barrier and navigating digital eco-systems such as Chinese social media platforms and search engines like WeChat and Baidu.
+There are many hurdles a Western organisation looking to do business in China needs to jump: the culture clash, the language barrier and navigating digital eco-systems such as Chinese social media platforms and search engines like WeChat and Baidu.
 However, one of the biggest hurdles any expanding business will face is a large barrier of pervasive censorship and surveillance known as the Great Firewall (GFW) of China.
-The question organisations need to answer, is: How does one clear a wall, let alone a great old firewall?
+The question organisations need to answer is: How does one clear a wall, let alone navigate through a great old firewall?

 Like so many things in life the answer can be found in a well-known children’s song: We’re going on a Bear Hunt (bear with us)!
 When the children meet a series of challenges the refrain is always:

 We can’t go over it

 We can’t go under it

 We’ve got to go through it